 How to Get from Cavtat to Dubrovnik

-In the same way you came… There is a bus towards Dubrovnik every 30 minutes.
-Just be at the bus terminal, pay the ticket fee and that is all.
+In the same way, you came.
+There is a bus to Dubrovnik every 30 minutes.
+Just be at the bus terminal, pay the ticket fee, and that is all.
 In 30 minutes you will be inside the Dubrovnik, close to the old city.

-Mediterranean weather with hot summers and mild autumn and spring.
+Mediterranean climate with hot summers and mild autumn and spring.
 Ideal for long term vacations.

 These hotels below are popular for Cavtat.
 For the complete range of hotels and apartments, click here.

 Cavtat is a fantastic place to stay either for your vacations or to enjoy it as a day trip from Dubrovnik.